mplanchard/cuid-rust/README.md

 This repository is the home of the [cuid] and [cuid2] crates.
-The original CUID standard is marked as [deprecated](https://github.com/paralleldrive/cuid2#improvements-over-cuid) in favor of CUID2, so please prefer the `cuid2` crate.
+The original CUID standard is marked as [deprecated](https://github.com/paralleldrive/cuid2#improvements-over-cuid) in favor of CUID2, so please prefer the `cuid2` crate. `cuid2` is provided as a separate crate because its generated IDs have different semantics from `cuid`, so it is not necessarily a drop-in replacement.

 If you are using the `cuid` crate already, you can also use the `cuid2()` function from that crate.